OCAAlliance/ExtensionClasses/README.md

 # OCA Alliance Extension Classes

 This repository contains definitions of custom classes that OCA application developers are sharing for public use.
 Some of these classes are so-called "Adaptation" classes, defined by the AES in Adaptation standards such as AES70-21; others are proprietary classes whose definitions their makers would like to share.
-All of the definitions are offered on an AS-IS basis, and are free to use.
+All of the definitions are offered on an as-is basis, and are free to use.

 ## Legal Notices